penrose/penrose/packages/examples/src/dinoshade/README.md

 }
 ```

-At this point our scene looks like this:
+At this point our scene looks like this (here we've temporarily moved the light so that it's visible from this camera view):

 ![Ground plane and label text](global-data.png)